front-end-foundations/7-ajax-11ty/readme.md

 <a href="/">Back</a>
 ```

-## Collections & Pass Throughs
+## Pass Throughs

 We will add some images to the pictures page.
+Copy the `img` folder from today's project into the new eleventy folder.

 Here's an image reference in markdown: